If you need to self-isolate WWOOF has you covered!

 - Coronavirus (COVID-19) information about returning to your community

-Anyone arriving in Australia from overseas must now self-isolate for 14 days.
+Anyone arriving in Australia from overseas must enter Hotel quarantine for 14 days at their own expense.

 Tourism Australia also has comprehensive COVID-19 Information for Travellers and Australians which is being updated daily.